TSKangetsu/RPiSingleAPM/README.md

  - MPU6050 to use for Auto-Leveing the copter

  - Remote receiver now support IBUS , in future will fully support SBUS , you can use IBUS perfect

+## Build Test Need
+ - install nlohamnnJSON
+ - using cmake build the code
+ - move APMconfig.json to /etc/
+ - cd build and run ./SingleAPM -r
+ *\* check RC value and change value at /etc/APMconfig.json , IBUS value is diffrent from SBUS , if no ckeck , it won armed

 ### Other